DerbyOwnersClub/2in1VideoCard/readme.md

 This guide explains how to set up, test, and troubleshoot a dual video-capture pipeline using Ubuntu Desktop (tested on VPro processor w/ 32 GB RAM & 16 GPU) or a Raspberry Pi 5 (8 GB RAM).

+Original goal:
-The goal: combine two VGA video sources (from Derby Owners Club) through HDMI upscalers into USB capture devices, and process them with GStreamer + Python/GTK compositor.
+Combine two VGA video sources (from Derby Owners Club),  using HDMI upscalers and USB capture devices so as to process with GStreamer + Compositor feature + Python/GTK.

 🖥️ Hardware Requirements